 Lyndsey's roots are in the Hatha practice, however the more she learns the more she realizes the similarities of the many disciplines in Yoga...after all, it is all about the practice of yoga.
 Lyndsey strives to focus on two of the most important foundations of yoga, breathing and spirituality.

 Debra’s passion for yoga and world travel is boundless.
-As a RYT500 certified instructor, graduating most recently as an Advanced Integrative Yoga Therapist with Joseph LePage, Debra has also had the privilege to attend the Kripalu Centre for Yoga and Health, and has travelled to the far reaches of the globe to
+Recently in 2022, she graduated from the American Viniyoga institute with 500HR's in Viniyoga foundations Program for Teaching and Yoga Therapy with Gary Kraftsow.
+Debra also has her RYT500 certified instructor as an Advanced Integrative Yoga Therapy with Joseph LePage.
+She has also had the privilege to attend the Kripalu Centre for Yoga and Health, and has travelled to the far reaches of the globe to

 enhance her knowledge in the ancient healing art of yoga.